AnyChart/docs.anychart.com/Basic_Charts_Types/Marker_Chart.md

 ## Visualization

 In this section we will describe main parts of marker chart visualization and ways to adjust it.
 Visual appearance of areas is defined using certain methods.
-For Marker chart the main thing is the **.fill()** parameter.
+For Marker chart the main thing is the {api:anychart.core.radar.series.Base#fill}**.fill()**{api} parameter.

 ### Basic Sample